sTomerG/sTomerG/README.md

 ### Hi there, I'm Tomer! 👋

 I've been applying Data Science, Machine Learning and Python Development for over 8 years.
-Currently working in a role as an ML Engineer at Xccelerated in Amsterdam, the Netherlands.
+Currently working as an ML Engineer at Xccelerated in Amsterdam, the Netherlands.
 Love to create and contribute to open source projects and share knowledge.

 - 📫 How to find me: